robotics-4-all/dFlow/README.md

 To generate a metamodel from `metamodel.dflow` file to a complete Rasa model, run the following.

 ```
+cd dflow
 textx generate metamodel.dflow --target rasa -o output_path (Default: ./gen/)
 ```

 ## Grammar

-The grammar of the language has four main attributes:
+The grammar of the language has the following five attributes:

 - Entities
 - Synonyms